berayboztepe/Categorical_Classification/README.md

 ![total acc and loss](https://user-images.githubusercontent.com/44292203/118890103-66c01380-b8fe-11eb-91dc-ed736e6c7824.PNG)

 **So, the accuracy decreased a bit, but it is not necessary.
-Difference is not significantly for accuracy.
+The difference is not significant for accuracy.
 But when we check the loss, the loss improved with decreasing by almost %16.**

 # Results for MobileNetV2 Model

 Now, I have changed the model function to use MobileNetV2 architecture and count of top layers to be unfrozen.
-Comparing with VGG16 model, this model took less time.
+Comparing with the VGG16 model, this model took less time.

 ![model](https://user-images.githubusercontent.com/44292203/118891847-44c79080-b900-11eb-9d1e-49a932bfdaef.PNG)